Skip to main content

 Prosciutto ham slices

-Prosciutto is a favorite ingredient of many, not only because of its beautifully silky texture and incredible flavor, but for its culinary diversity.
+Prosciutto is one of my favorite ingredients to use, along with countless other people, not only because of its beautifully silky texture and incredible flavor but also because of its culinary diversity.
 Prosciutto gives an instant upgrade to anything you happen to be eating.
-Boring sandwich?
-A few pieces will transform it into an Italian masterpiece.
-Cheese board looking a little humdrum?
+If I’m faced with a boring sandwich, I know a few pieces will transform it into an Italian masterpiece.
+Is your cheese board or your charcuterie board a little humdrum?
 Pile on some silky slices and no one will be able to leave that board alone.
 Kids won’t eat their asparagus?
 Wrap it in this stuff and watch the magic happen.

-And while we love prosciutto for its savory, salty, briny, meaty goodness, making it at home probably isn’t something many of us have attempted at home.
-Until now.
+And while I love prosciutto for its savory, salty, briny, meaty goodness, learning how to make prosciutto at home probably isn’t something many of us have thought possible, until now.
 Keep reading to learn how.

 What is curing?